 I’m impressed by the games made with Unreal Engine 4.
 Plus I’m eager to learn how to use the Blueprint system, it’s visual scripting tool.
 Coding games without code.
 Awesome.
 I even started building the game with it at first but changed my mind…there’s something with the way it works that doesn’t suit me.
 Too complicated for the simple game I’m making.

 On the other hand, Unity is an impressive all round engine and it’s UX is remarkable.
 Sleek and simple.
 Documentation and tutorials quality is through the roof.
 Super fast prototyping and comes in a Personal edition which is free.
 What’s not to like?
 If you start earning more thatn 100k USD you’ll have to go Pro for 135 USD a month.
 Think you could build your own game engine for less?
 Think again.

 How do I start learning how to use Unity?

 Unity has shipped tons of great looking games of all genres.
 The community is super active and most game developers openly share their experience.
 So there’s a lot of great learning material out there.
-Unity also provides a very good documentations and many well crafted tutorials to understand how things work.
+Unity also provides very good documentation and many well crafted tutorials to understand how things work.

 Finding the material is not going to be an issue.
 You can thank Google for that.
 Just remember to use it to help you understand the concepts.
 Only practice will help understanding how to get things done.
 So do practice.
 A lot.
 And when you’re done, practice some more.

 Looking at the game concept, it’s clear we need to test a few things.
 Quick and dirty is the way to go here.
 The Backlog gives me a prioritized list of things to prototype.
 The engine gives me the means to do so.
-Now I need to be able to backup my work and a good IDE wouldn’t hurt either.
+Now I need to be able to backup my work and a good code editor wouldn’t hurt either.